 They make up an industry worth approximately 50 billion dollars each year.
-Often times, when game fish such as snook and redfish prefer not to give chase to larger baitfish during the warmer and cooler months, I throw out a succulent, slow moving shrimp to entice a bite.
+Often, when game fish such as snook and redfish prefer not to give chase to larger baitfish during the warmer and colder months, I throw out a delicious, slow-moving shrimp to entice a bite.
 A question that I frequently receive: “What is the best way to rig a shrimp?”
-I always say, the best way is the way that works for you.
+I always say the best way is the way that works for you.
 Never be afraid to switch up your rigging techniques.
-The key factor is to make sure you always present the bait in the most natural way possible.
-There are two primary ways to do this.
-Tail Hooked Shrimp[/caption] 1.
-The first way is to hook the shrimp in the underside of the hard part in the tail.
-When shrimp are in distress they will flick backwards.
-Rigging your bait in this manner will often times influence the shrimp to instantly start flicking in an erratic manner which quickly triggers a strike.
-I also like hooking the shrimp this way because they are more arrow dynamic, making for super accurate cast.
+The critical factor is to make sure you always present the bait in the most natural way possible.
+There are two primary preferred ways to hook a shrimp.

+1. Tail Hook Your Shrimp - The first way is to rig the shrimp in the underside of the hard part in the rear.
+When shrimp are in distress, they will flick backward.
+Rigging your bait in this manner will frequently influence the shrimp to start flicking erratically, which quickly triggers a strike.
+I also like hooking the shrimp this way because they are more arrow dynamic, making for a super-accurate cast.

-There are a few other ways that you can rig a shrimp but typically I have the most success rigging them as described above.
-Everything consumes shrimp; I don’t normally leave the boat ramp without a couple dozen.
+There are a few other ways that you can rig a shrimp, but typically I have the most success rigging them as described above.
+Everything consumes shrimp; I don’t usually leave the boat ramp without a few dozen frisky baits.
 Next time you are out, experiment.
 Try new techniques and see what works for you.
-Also, we would love to hear what works for you, please share in the comment field below.
-Thank you and if you have any questions, don’t hesitate to ask.
+Also, we would love to hear what works for you; please share in the comment field below.
+Thank you, and if you have any questions, don’t hesitate to ask.
 Cya on the water!

 Watch my detailed tutorial on how to rig a live shrimp here:

 Here is an additional video tutorial on how to rig dead or cut shrimp: